Comalcalco

 Comalcalco is a city located in Comalcalco Municipality about 45 miles (60 km) northwest of Villahermosa in the Mexican state of Tabasco.
-Near the city is the Pre-Columbian Maya archaeological site of Comalcalco.
-The literal English translation of "Comalcalco" is "In the house of the comals".
+The city is near the Pre-Columbian Maya archaeological site of Comalcalco.
+The literal English translation of "Comalcalco" is "in the house of the comals".
 A comal is a pan used to prepare food.

 Demography

-The present-day city of Comalcalco reported a 2020 census population of 43,035 inhabitants, while the municipality of which it serves as municipal seat had a population of 214,877.
+In a 2020 census, the present-day city of Comalcalco reported a population of 43,035 inhabitants, while the municipality for which it serves as municipal seat had a population of 215 687.
 The city is the third most populous community in the state of Tabasco, behind Villahermosa and Cárdenas.
 The municipality, which has an area of 723.19 km^{2} (279.225 sq mi), includes many smaller outlying communities, the largest of which are Tecolutilla, Chichicapa, Cupilco, Villa Aldama, Gobernadores, Tomas Garrido and Miguel Hidalgo.